CDLUC3/ezid/templates/doc/apidoc.2.rst

 These steps are discussed in more detail next.

 Crossref registration is asynchronous.
-Registration is requested by, in a create, mint, or modify identifier request, setting the "_crossref" reserved metadata element to "yes".
+Registration is requested by, in a create, mint, or update identifier request, setting the "_crossref" reserved metadata element to "yes".
 (Registration may be removed from reserved identifiers, and reserved identifiers only, by setting "_crossref" to "no".)
 In responses, the "_crossref" element